gateweaver/gateweaver/packages/docs/blog/2024/05/11/openai-react-tutorial.md

 ## Further Improvements

 Even though the API key is no longer exposed, attackers could still abuse the API by sending a large number of requests through the proxy server.
 To mitigate this risk, you can add rate limiting to the proxy server to prevent abuse.
-Gateweaver supports rate limiting out of the box, and you can find more information on how to configure it in the [Rate Limiting Documentation](https://gateweaver.io/docs/configuration/policies/rate-limit).
+To configure rate limiting in Gateweaver, refer to the [Rate Limiting Documentation](https://gateweaver.io/docs/configuration/policies/rate-limit).

-Another way to secure your application further is to add JWT validation to the proxy server, and only allow requests from authenticated users.
-You can find more information on how to configure this in the [JWT Documentation](https://gateweaver.io/docs/configuration/policies/jwt).
-This will ensure that only authorized users can access the OpenAI API through the proxy server.
+Another way to further secure your application is by adding JWT validation to the proxy server, ensuring that only authenticated users can access the API.
+To configure this, refer to the [JWT Documentation](https://gateweaver.io/docs/configuration/policies/jwt).
+You can also explore some [example configurations](https://github.com/gateweaver/gateweaver/tree/main/examples) of popular providers like Auth0, Firebase, and Supabase for guidance.

 ## Conclusion

 In this tutorial, we learned how to use OpenAI's API in a React app without exposing the API key by using Gateweaver to proxy requests to the API.
-We set up a simple API Proxy and configured it to forward requests to the OpenAI API with the API key included in the request headers.
+We set up a simple API Proxy and configured it to forward requests to the OpenAI API, with the API key included in the request headers.
 We then built a React app that allows users to ask questions and receive answers from the OpenAI API securely through the API Proxy.

 To find out how to deploy Gateweaver to production and learn more about its features, check out the [Gateweaver Documentation](https://gateweaver.io/docs/getting-started).
 If you found this tutorial helpful, please consider giving the [Gateweaver repo a star](https://github.com/gateweaver/gateweaver)!